tposney/midi-qol/README.md

 * flags.midi-qol.DR.force
 * flags.midi-qol.DR.lightning
 * flags.midi-qol.DR.rwak/mwak/rsak/msak
-* etc
+* etc.
-These flags can be used to grant damage reduction to a character and can be set by active effects and are evaluated after derived fields are calculated, so things like dex.mod etc are available.
+These flags can be used to grant damage reduction to a character and can be set by active effects and are evaluated after derived fields are calculated, so things like `dex.mod` etc. are available.
 flags.midi-qol.DR.all CUSTOM 3, will give 3 points of damage reduction to all incoming damage.
 Negative DR is not supported (i.e. to increase damage taken).
 * flags.midi-qol.magicResistance.all/str/dex etc. Will give advantage on saves versus magical effects (spell or magic effect property set).
-* flags.midi-qol.magicVulnerabiltiy.all/str/dex etc. Will give disadvantage on saves versus effects (spell or magic effect property set).
+* flags.midi-qol.magicVulnerability.all/str/dex etc. Will give disadvantage on saves versus effects (spell or magic effect property set).

-* flags.midi-qol.absorption.damageType (acid/bludgeoning etc) converts damage of that type to healing when applied to the actor with the flag set.
+* flags.midi-qol.absorption.damageType (acid/bludgeoning etc.) converts damage of that type to healing when applied to the actor with the flag set.

 * flags.midi-qol.superSaver.all/dex/str etc. If a save is required then the saver will take 0.5/0 damage on failed/successful save, compared to the normal 1/0.5.
 Useful for things like rogue's/monks evasion class feature.